Course fees (2018/19 entry)

 - Gain hands-on experience in the field

-- Employment opportunities in forensic anthropology and related fields
+- Look forward to employment opportunities in forensic anthropology and related fields

-- Optional module in skeletal anatomy – a complete introduction to working with bones
+- Take an optional module in skeletal anatomy – a complete introduction to working with bones

 The recently refurbished bioarchaeology facilities hold analytical equipment for morphometric analysis, digital radiography and 3-dimensional imaging as well as an extensive human skeletal collection which you will have access to for teaching and research.
 This is one of the few places where you will work daily with human bones as part of your modules.